ymcmrs/PyINT/README.md

 # PyGAMMA

-Generating interferograms based on python and GAMMA
+Generating Interferograms based on python and GAMMA, for all of the popular SAR sensors.
+ERS, ASAR, ALOS-1/2, Sentinal-1A/B, ...

 Following rules should be obey:

 1) $SCRATCHDIR and $TEMPLATEDIR should be available in your system environment. $SCRATCHDIR for processing, $TEMPLATEDIR for template files
     e.g., setenv SCRATCHDIR /Users/Yunmeng/Documents/SCRATCH
             setenv TEMPLATEDIR /Users/Yunmeng/Documents/development/TEMPLATEDIR

 2) The correct folders sequence should be: